Tired of your dark brown outdoor resin wicker furniture? In one day, you can transform it with paint for a whole new look!

 Finally, choosing the right type of spray paint can help with how it will weather.

-Best Spray Paint for Resin Wicker Furniture
+Best Paint for Outdoor Resin Wicker Furniture

-It’s as easy as 1,2,3…and you won’t believe what type of spray paint I used.
+Wait until you see the after!
+It’s as easy as 1,2,3…and you won’t believe what type of spray paint I used to paint my resin wicker furniture!

 It will amaze you how a color change can make your outdoor furniture look brand new.